 Interesting decision making!?

 And I should know a thing or two about that – in my day job, I’m an online talking therapist and counsellor.
 I work from my office here in France with anglophones all over the world thanks to the wonder of online therapy.
 I use all of the training and experience from my previous face-to-face counselling practice in Bristol and combine that with my background in IT to pull together a business that, thankfully for me, really works.

 If you’re interested you can find out more about my online counselling work at www.harleycounselling.com.

 In addition to my counselling business, I’m a writer (I like to keep busy!) and you may have seen my columns in Living France magazine.

-In Living France, I write a monthly column about my experience living in France on a shoestring.
+In Living France, I write a monthly column about my experience living in France for the best possible value I can find.
 I share tips and tricks on how to save money and live for less.
 Also, I include lots of photos of my pets, I am shameless.